cle-b/httpdbg/README.md

-  --only-client         record only HTTP client requests --keep-up, -k         keep the server up even if the requests have been read --force-quit, -q      stop the server even if the requests have not been read --console             run a python console (default) --module MODULE, -m MODULE
+  --only-client         record only HTTP client requests --keep-up, -k         keep the server up even if the requests have been read --force-quit, -q      stop the server even if the requests have not been read --export-html EXPORT_HTML
+                        the path to the export file --console             run a python console (default) --module MODULE, -m MODULE
                         run library module as a script (the next args are passed to pytest as is)